lastres0rt/problem-solution-response/README.md

 # problem-solution-response (PSR)
-An app coded for the folks at NOVA Job Center's ProMatch.
+A single-page web app coded for the folks at NOVA Job Center's ProMatch.

 An app designed to help people generate PSR (Problem-Solution-Response) stories for job interviews and resume crafting.